drumicube/animatediff-batcher/README.md

 ```
 A merged webm file should be present in each movie sub-folder.

-**Note:** The merge being based on clip names, just add a number prefix to clip files for updating order sequence.
+**Note:** The merge being based on clip names, just add a number prefix to clip files for fine tuning the clip order.